AnalogRepublic/shopify-laravel-inertia-polaris-app-bridge/Readme.md

 -   Update the AppServiceProvider.php to include the Shopify Boot Up sequence

--   TODO: Update DB Handler to use User Model
+-   Update DB Handler to use User Model

+-   Update the redirect_top_level to use app bridge 3

+-   Create a Dashboard Page with Authentication to Load Up App Bridge 3